| As the second witness was leaving,

 the physical details of the rite led her to overstepcertain

-"Do you," said Eowyn softly, "think she may have
+"Do you," said Eowyn softly, "think that she may

 Legolas sighed.
 "I do not know, meleth nín."